TTY/01 /posts/evolving-card-games load: 0.42 0.51 0.38 mem: 18.2/32G ONLINE

 One bug is worth the war story regardless of which model hit it.
 For a stretch the judges called everything a variant, including games I was sure were new.
 The rulebook generator was rendering every borrowed mechanic as a generic, parameter-free blurb, so the judges were assessing novelty blind to the actual rules.
 I made it render the concrete rule, re-judged the exact same games, and they went from all-variant to mostly novel.
 The games never changed.
 The description did.
 Your measurement can lie to you even when the thing being measured is fine, and an LLM judge is only as good as the document you hand it.

-The models built it, mostly as hands
+The models built it

 I always used the newest Claude model available, and execution quality tracked the releases closely: Opus 4.5 produced the v1 sprawl and its dead end, 4.6 and 4.7 the clean skeleton rewrite, Fable 5 the measurement rebuild, Opus 4.8 the novelty breakthrough.